 Clearly, the new Republican tradition is to pay homage to Ronald Reagan whenever you have a segue to do so – and even when there’s not.
-Everyone has forgotten Iran-Contra and those Marines in Lebanon and focused on the fact that he presided over 8 years of relative peace and prosperity and his contribution to our victory in the Cold War.
+Everyone has forgotten Iran-Contra and those Marines in Lebanon.
+Instead, we have focused on the fact that he presided over 8 years of relative peace and prosperity.
+Most people also agree he made a real contribution to our victory in the Cold War.

 At a debate back for the RNC Chairmanship, Grover Norquist asked the candidates, “Who is your favorite Republican president?”
 Every one of the six candidates picked Reagan.

 Poor Lincoln.
 Even Democrats look back on Reagan and point out – maybe correctly, I don’t know – that Reagan is not conservative enough to win the Republican nomination in 2016.
 (Of course, in 2018, the cult of Donald Trump has led to a devaluation of Reagan and his legacy.
 But this is likely a very temporary revision.)

 You have heard of Stella Liebeck and the McDonald’s coffee case.
 Yep, over 30 years later, that is still a thing.
 But before Stella, there was “the phone booth case” that Reagan raised in a 1986 speech:

 A man was using a public telephone booth to place a call.
 An alleged drunk driver careened down the street, lost control of her car, and crashed into the phone booth.
 Now, it’s no surprise that the injured man sued.
 But you might be startled to hear whom he sued: the telephone company and associated firms.